wallter/laravel-ai-code-analysis/docs/aider/GUIDELINES.md

     ```
   - This scaffolds a proper command class in `app/Console/Commands/`.
   - If the command already exists, make sure changes go into the existing class file.
-  - `app/Console/Kernel` does not need to be updated as commands are auto-discovered
+  - `app/Console/Kernel` does not need to be updated as commands are auto-discovered.

 ---

 ## 2. Code Style & Organization

 - **Follow PSR-12**: Ensure you adhere to standard PHP coding guidelines (PSR-12) for indentation, braces, namespaces, etc.